The GOP Wants to Auto-Enroll Your Child in a 'Trump Account' for Savings

 Profit and prosper with the best of expert advice - straight to your e-mail.

-But if the savings account idea sounds familiar, that’s because it is.
+If the savings account idea sounds familiar, that’s because it is.
 Democrats have proposed so-called "baby bonds" in the past, which would also offer $1,000 seed money to eligible children, but failed to gain bipartisan support.

 Read on.

-*Note: LendingTree researchers used various data sources, incorporating multiple expenses related to rent, food, health insurance, etc., to calculate the cost of raising a small child in a two-income household.
+*Note: LendingTree researchers used various data sources, incorporating multiple expenses related to rent, food, health insurance, etc., to calculate the cost of raising a child in a two-income household.

-Proposed ‘MAGA Account’ could put $1,000 in every newborn’s name
+‘Trump Account’ could put $1,000 in every newborn’s name

-MAGA savings account eligibility
+Trump savings account for kids eligibility

-- Under eight years old,
+- Under 18 years old,

 - Parents